gabrielgodoy-zz/gitbook-js-es6-novas-features/modules/README.md

 ```

 #### Exporting multiple function at once with curly braces
-You can also store something in a variable then export it.
-If you do that, you have to wrap the variable in a set of curly braces.
+It is also possible to store something in a variable, then export it

 ```js
 function double(x) {